Our Verdict

 BenQ TH671ST Wins

 Bottom Line: BenQ TH671ST is the better choice.
-Its dedicated Gaming Mode ensures low input lag for responsive action.
+It offers a clear advantage for gamers with its dedicated low input lag action, crucial for responsive gameplay, at a slightly lower price of $949.

 Key Differences